steveloughran/fs-api-shim/README.md

 Libraries which want to use these new APIs must build with a hadoop version of 3.2.0 *or later*.

+Note: the maven build uses hadoop 2.10 for compilation, but it's a java 8 only build.

 ## Shimmed Classes and their API extensions.

 In these tables, "hadoop.next" means "the next feature release of hadoop", as opposed to